‘That’s how Man Utd should play all the time’ – Mata calls for consistency after crushing Norwich | Goal.com

 “There are more teams that will fight to get that [Champions League] position.
 Chelsea is going to earn points so we must focus on our results.”

-Mata’s outing against the Canaries saw him handed a rare Premier League start, with the World Cup-winner adding on his involvement: “It is frustrating when I don’t play.
+Mata’s outing against the Canaries saw him handed a rare Premier League start, with the World Cup-winner adding on his involvement - which included two assists: “It is frustrating when I don’t play.

 “I am still hungry to help my team with goals and assists.
 Like every player, when I don’t play I am not happy.
 But I have to always be available for the team.”